uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

     ![!Create New Guest Collection form.](./images/globus_102_shared_collection_form.png)

     1. Manually enter a path or click the Browse button to select a folder.
-    1. Give a short but memorable name for your shared collection.
+    1. Give a short but memorable name for your guest collection.
 This information will be useful for your collaborators.
-    1. Optionally fill in a more detailed description of the shared collection for your records.
+    1. Optionally fill in a more detailed description of the guest collection for your records.
     1. Optionally fill in searchable keywords.
     1. Other additional options include, information link, contact email, organization/department.
     1. Default directory, if left empty, is equivalent to the first field "Directory".

 1. Click "Create Collection" to move to the next step.
-You will be taken to the page for the newly created collection, which is now a full-fledged shared collection.
-Any further references to "an endpoint" will be about the newly created, shared collection.
+You will be taken to the page for the newly created collection, which is now a full-fledged guest collection.
+Any further references to "an endpoint" will be about the newly created, guest collection.

 1. Make sure you are on the "Permissions" tab.
 You should see a permissions table with your name in it.